Muir Woods National Monument17191 Votes Currently Open [Closes at 08:00 pm]

 Muir Woods National Monument in Marin County boasts of its old growth towering Redwood trees through which scenic trails meander to Bohemian Grove, Cathedral Grove, and Redwood Creek.
 Among the numerous trails, the most exciting are the Dipsea and Johnson Trails that will offer you stunning views of the Pacific Ocean, Mount Tampa, and the verdant treetops in the surroundings.
 Part of the Golden Gate National Recreation Area, the Muir Woods National Monument has over 240 acres of Coast Redwoods.
 As you hike, the sunbeams penetrating through the marine layer fog looks magical.
 The native fauna of the area includes American Shrew Mole, Sonoma Chipmunks, Elk Deer, bats, Western Grey Squirrels, Northern Spotted Owls, and a number of fish in the Redwood Creek.

 Get the major highlight around Muir Woods National Monument when you make a plan for your travel using San Francisco trip planner.

-Muir Woods National Monument Information
+Muir Woods National Monument Travel Tips

 - Picnicking, camping and pets are not permitted.